gavronski/microservices-app/README.md

 # Microservices Notes App

 The purpose of the app was to learn:
-* writing micorservices in Golang,
+* writing microservices in Golang,
 * data exchange using RPC and gRPC protocols,
 * CQRS pattern.